 The first step is making sure your AI features’ design is user-centered.

 They should be designed with your users’ needs in mind.

 Make sure that your AI integrations are intuitive and boost your product’s usability.

 It’s also a good idea to give your users insights into how and why certain recommendations or actions were made.

 This way, they’ll be able to better understand how your AI works.

 Also, you should give your users the option to override or modify AI decisions.

 This will ensure they feel in control and increase transparency.

-In short, AI integration can be a powerful tool for enhancing your product’s UX.
+In short, AI can be a powerful tool for enhancing your app’s UX.

 And a good UX will maximize its chances of success.